TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.43.md

 ---

-Woe unto you Pharisees! for ye love the chief seats in the synagogues, and the salutations in the marketplaces.
+Woe to you Pharisees!
+For you love the best seats in the synagogues, and the greetings in the marketplaces.